wences-sanchez/Knowledge-Base/pages/Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course.md

 		- You should read the file comprehensively and make little edits in it.
 	-
 	- #### Flashcards
-		- Where can the configuration files be located in Ansible? #flaschard
+		- Where can the configuration files be located in Ansible? #flashcard
 			- Several possible locations (in order processed):
 				- 1. ANSIBLE_CONFIG (an environment variable)
 				  2. ansible.cfg (in the current directory)